Hey Kids (Start Here)

 “I confess I find his anxious obsession with epistemology extremely charming,” Dr. Gottlieb admits.
 “Do not tell him I said that.”

-“Yeah, I hear you,” Raleigh replies.
-“Mako is afraid of moths.
+“I hear you,” Raleigh replies.
+“Mako’s afraid of moths.
 It’s pretty adorable.”

-“You were saying,” Dr. Gottlieb prompts him.
+“You were saying?”
+Dr. Gottlieb prompts.

-“I don’t know if I’d go that far,” Raleigh replies.
-“But it felt like, it still feels like—I look to Mako, while Mako looks out.
+Raleigh nods.
+“I look to Mako, but Mako looks out.
 Out at the world, out for the next threat.
-I think about bringing everything together.
 I think about surviving, I think about resources, I think about Mako.
-While Mako.
+But Mako?
 Mako thinks about swords.
-And I see that, and I feel like I’ve lived this partnership from the other side.
-I don’t just feel it.
-I know it.
-Despite what the interface techs and the science guys will tell you, I’m not sure how well we really understand what happens when two brains are forced together.
-And it seems to me like someone looks out while someone looks in.”
+I’m not sure how well we understand what happens when two brains are forced together.
+It seems to me like someone looks out while someone looks in.”

-“I think its has to with intent and personality and pre-existing feelings, and the mental fight that is the initial neural handshake,” Raleigh continues.
-“I feel like when you look at pilot teams, you can tell.
+“I think it has to do with intent and personality and the mental fight that is the initial neural handshake,” Raleigh continues.
+“When you look at pilot teams, you can tell.
 You can always tell who looks out and who looks in.
-Chuck was out and Herc was in.
+Chuck was out.
+Herc was in.
 Aleksis was out, Sasha was in.
-Lightcap was out, D’onofrio was in.
-The Weis had their own thing going.
-Different people, different drifts; those roles can swap, I guess, but I’m not sure how often they do.
-How often they would.
-Mako is always going to be better suited for external scanning, for powering a forward drive, than for internal systems monitoring.
+Lightcap was out, D’Onofrio was in.
+Roles can swap, if partners do, I guess; I’m proof of that.
+But Mako is always going to be better suited to scanning, to powering a forward drive.
 She doesn’t think about reserves in the heat of the moment.
-It’s just not who she is.”
+It’s not who she is.”

 Did he just tell you to write a book, kid?
-Yancy asks, from the back of his thoughts.
+Yancy asks from the back of his thoughts.

 “Geiszler would be like that, I think,” Raleigh says cautiously.
 “Like Mako, I mean.
 Looking out.”